sprint84/objective-c-style-guide/README.md

 `init` should be placed at the top of the class.
 `view` lifecycle methods should be placed after the `init` methods.
+Public methods should be placed just after the `view` lifecycle methods, followed by private methods (`GT_`).
+Delegate methods should be placed after the private methods.
 `dealloc` methods should be placed at the bottom of the implementation.
 `#pragma mark -` should be used to delinate all groups of methods, especially Actions, Delegate methods for any protocol.